vinayak-shanawad/AI-ML-Projects/README.md

 Please refer to the [Medium article](https://medium.com/@vinayakshanawad/aws-sagemaker-train-deploy-and-update-a-hugging-face-bert-model-eeefc8211368) for detailed information.

-### 2. Bring Your Own Model With Amazon SageMaker Script Mode
+### 2. Bring Your BERT Model With Amazon SageMaker Script Mode

 [Script mode](https://sagemaker-examples.readthedocs.io/en/latest/sagemaker-script-mode/index.html) allows you to write custom training and inference script against commonly used ML framework containers maintained by AWS.
 Script mode is easy to use and extremely flexible.